bananapielearnsjava/tp/docs/UserGuide.md

 ### Clearing all entries: `clear`

 Clears all entries from the app.
+This command also clears the Patient View Panel.

 Format: `clear CONFIRM`